omundy/learn-computers/topics-computational-thinking.md

 Writing out simple instructions for a program you intend to build (a.k.a. "[pseudocode](https://en.wikipedia.org/wiki/Pseudocode)") can help plan your approach.
 Much like you would make a sketch for a painting, or a wireframe for a design, pseudocode can assist in thinking about your structure, where to put logic, or how your code will respond to events beforehand, while you still have flexibility to make changes.

+Even more, writing pseudocode as comments gives you a structure within which you can add actual code, and placeholders for instructions you will eventually add.

 While written in English, this example maintains a computational approach, borrowing the phrases, [keywords], and even tabbed structure of a programming language:

 ```